Mini Greenhouses – Are you yearning to grow your own plants, flowers and produce, but lack the space required for a full-blown garden?

 For people with limited yard space or those who don’t want to sacrifice much lawn for a greenhouse, a lean-to mini greenhouse is ideal.

-They are usually 6 to 8 feet tall and 2 or 3 feet deep, and sometimes, come with several levels of shelving.
+They are usually 6 to 8 feet tall and 2 or 3 feet deep.
+Sometimes they come with several levels of shelving.

 Many have plastic or glass coverings.
 Sometimes, the plastic comes in the form of plates.
 Other times, the covering is just a pullover for keeping the warm air inside.